-II Corinthians 6:14-16 contains a warning that good and evil do not mix, so as Christians, we must be careful to avoid having anything to do with what is wrong.
-Highlighting Proverbs 8:13, David Grabbe reveals that the fear of God plays a significant role in ridding evil from our lives.
+Good and evil do not mix; we cannot associate with what is wrong.
+The proper fear of God plays a significant role in ridding evil from our lives.

 Amos 8:11 speaks of "a famine . . . of hearing the words of the LORD."
 Such a spiritual famine is occurring today: The words of God are readily available, but few are hearing them.
-David Grabbe explains this prophecy and its connection to the Feast of Unleavened Bread.
+David Grabbe explains this prophecy and its connection to the Feast of Unle. . .

 Even though the decontamination and reconstruction will stretch into the indeterminate future, the immediate crisis appears to be, as they say, all over but the shouting. ...